-Workplace Rules for Essential Employees per Executive Order 7V. - 6.
-Use of cloth face covering for each employee at all times while in the workplace as directed by the Department of Economic Development Safe Workplace Rules for Essential Employees per Executive Order 7BB.
+- Use of a mask or cloth face covering for each employee at all times while in the workplace as directed by the Department of Economic Development Safe Workplace Rules for Essential Employees per Executive Order 7BB is required.
 Instructions for use of cloth face covering are available from the CDC.
-Executive Order 7BB does not require the use of face masks by: - anyone for whom doing so would be contrary to his or her health or safety because of a medical condition; - a child in a child care setting; - anyone under the age of 2 years, or an older child if the parent, guardian or person responsible for the child is unable to place the mask safely on the child's face. - 7.
-Implement hand hygiene: - Reinforce to staff and children, regular hand washing with soap and water for at least 20 seconds should be done: - 1.
+Executive Order 7BB does not require the use of face masks by: - anyone for whom doing so would be contrary to his or her health or safety because of a medical condition; - a child in a child care setting; - anyone under the age of 2 years, or an older child if the parent, guardian or person responsible for the child is unable to place the mask safely on the child's face. - Appropriate social distancing strategies shall be implemented.
+Social distancing is required, and may take many forms as outlined by CDC with a dedicated section for "social distancing strategies" in its guidance for child care programs that remain open. - Camps shall comply with the requirements listed in the Department of Economic Development Safe Workplace Rules for Essential Employees per Executive Order 7V.

+Hand/Respiratory Hygiene/Enhanced Cleaning and Disinfection

+- Regular hand washing by staff and children with soap and water for at least 20 seconds should be done: - 1.
 Before coming in contact with any child; - 2.
 Before and after eating; - 3.
 After sneezing, coughing or nose blowing; - 4.
 After using the rest room; - 5.
-Before handling food;

-- 6. After touching or cleaning surfaces that may be contaminated; and - 7.
-After using any shared equipment like toys, computer keyboards, mouse. - 8.
-If soap and water are not available, use an alcohol-based hand sanitizer.
-Use of alcohol-based hand sanitizers should always be supervised by adults. - 9.
-Implement respiratory hygiene: - All staff: cover coughs and sneezes with tissues or the corner of the elbow; - Encourage children, when appropriate to cover coughs and sneezes with tissues or the corner of the elbow; and - Dispose of soiled tissues immediately after use. - 10.
-Develop protocols for intensified cleaning and disinfection. - 11.
-Implement appropriate social distancing strategies.
-Social distancing is required, and may take many forms as outlined by CDC with a dedicated section for "social distancing strategies" in its guidance for child care programs that remain open. - 12.
+Before handling food; - 6.
+After touching or cleaning surfaces that may be contaminated; and - 7.
+After using any shared equipment like toys, computer keyboards, mouse.

+- If soap and water are not available, alcohol-based hand sanitizer shall be used.
+Use of alcoholbased hand sanitizers should always be supervised by adults. - All staff shall cover coughs and sneezes with tissues or the corner of the elbow.
+Children shall be encouraged, when appropriate to cover coughs and sneezes with tissues or the corner of the elbow, and soiled tissues shall be disposed immediately after use. - Protocols for intensified cleaning and disinfection shall be implemented.

+Group Size

+Group size shall be limited to no more than 10 children, and permission from OEC shall be obtained to serve more than 50 children per Memo #15, Reduced Group Size and Enhanced Health Procedures for Child Care Programs During COVID-19 Emergency.

+Reporting COVID-19 Cases Diagnosed in a Child or Staff Member

 If a child or staff member who has been present in the program is diagnosed with COVID-19, the camp must notify families and staff of the program about the exposure.

 In February 2020, COVID-19 was added to the List of Reportable Diseases.
-Those required to report such diseases must report cases of COVID-19 infection immediately to the Connecticut Department of Public Health and to the local department of health in the town of residence of the case-patient by telephone on the day of recognition or strong suspicion of the disease.
-The COVID-19 report form is available on the DPH website at https://dphsubmissions.ct.gov/Covid/InitiateCovidReport
+Those required to report such diseases must report cases of COVID-19 infection immediately to the Connecticut Department of Public Health Epidemiology and Emerging Infection Program (860-509-7994) and the local department of health in the town of residence of the case-patient by telephone on the day of recognition or strong suspicion of the disease.
+Contact information for the local health department can be found at https://portal.ct.gov/DPH/Local-Health-Admin/LHA/Local-Health-Administration---Site-Map.